 Geospatial data and capabilities are integral to virtually all federal, state, local, and tribal government activities.
-Yet, basic questions are difficult to answer:
+Yet, many organizations cannot answer basic questions such as:

-- How do organizations identify and describe the geospatial data, capabilities, and needs within their enterprise architecture? - How are these capabilities and needs more easily reflected and planned for within an organizations' Information Technology infrastructure? - How do geospatial data and technologies enhance the business processes that are essential for mission fulfillment?
+- How do geospatial data and technologies enhance the business processes that are essential for fulfilling agency missions? - How do organizations identify and describe the geospatial data, capabilities, and needs within their enterprise architecture? - How are these capabilities and needs more easily reflected and planned for within an organization's Information Technology infrastructure?